Altanis/netc/docs/HTTP.md

 // in that case.

-/** Initialize a vector to hold each header. */
-/** request.headers is already an initialized vector. */
-vector_init(&request.headers, 1 /** capacity, gets resized if need be */, sizeof(struct http_header));
+/** Initialize a vector to hold each header. */ vector_init(&request.headers, 1 /** capacity, gets resized if need be */, sizeof(struct http_header));
 vector_push(&request.headers, &content_type_header);
 // vector_push(&request.headers, &content_length_header);